Kwintenvdb/homebridge-divoom/README.md

 **Note:** only tested on a single Divoom Ditoo, other types of Divoom devices or multiple devices might not be supported currently.

+Credit to [node-divoom-timebox-evo](https://github.com/RomRider/node-divoom-timebox-evo) for doing the majority of the legwork to properly reverse-engineer the protocol and exposing it in a nice API.

 ## Prerequisites

 **Only supports up to Node v12.x currently.
 Later versions will not work.**